WyattKarnes/Astromech/README.md

 # How to Install

-Download the latest release, which comes as a small installer.
-Simply run this installer, and you will get the Astromech program installed to the folder of your choice, with a shortcut made in your Start Menu, as well as on your Desktop.
+Download the latest release, which comes as a zip file.
+Simply unzip this folder and run setup.exe, and you will get the Astromech program installed to the folder of your choice, with a shortcut made in your Start Menu, as well as on your Desktop.

 # How to Use